 When I first moved to Spain I used to get a kick out of touching fruit in supermarkets.
 I’d be walking through the produce section and say to my girlfriend, “Watch this…,” and as we passed near a bin piled high with oranges I’d reach out and tap one quickly with the tip of my finger–always looking around beforehand, naturally, to make sure nobody was watching.
 “Ooooh,” she’d say in mock horror, “you are bad!”

 Perhaps I should explain.
 In Spain, you see, touching fruit or vegetables is akin to walking up to a salad bar in the United States and sneezing on the coleslaw.
 I once made the mistake of touching fruit with my hands at the Mercado San Miguel in Madrid.
 Once.
 That was over twenty years ago, long before the Mercado San Miguel became the swanky tapas destination it is today.
 Back then it was a normal humble market and I was unwise in the ways of buying fruit.
-I reached for a handsome-looking pear, then handed it to the vendor to weigh.
-“Don’t touch the fruit!” he boomed.
-His tone of voice would have been more understandable had I suddenly decided to reach over and fondle his wife.
-But a pear?
+I picked up a handsome-looking pear and the vendor rebuked me in a tone of voice that would have been more appropriate had he caught me trying to steal his wallet.

 The odd thing about this is that Spaniards are not fastidious people.
 Ask for bread in a bar and the waiter will grab a stick with his hands and cut off some hunks, pick them up and put them in a basket that never gets washed and hand it over.
 And nobody cares, me included.
 Sure he’s been fingering through the coin wells in the till all day long, but don’t sweat it, you’ll live.
 The butcher I often go to offers free samples of chorizo on Saturdays and he holds the sausage in one hand, cuts pieces with the other, and nudges them off the knife with his thumb, letting them fall on the bare steel counter where everyone plunks their money down.
 Like everyone else, I eat them, and it’s no big deal.
 I’ve seen a well-dressed father solve the problem of his crying baby’s dropped soother by picking it up off the streets of Madrid, giving it a purely ceremonious wipe, sucking on it as though that had the sterilizing properties of an autoclave, and then sticking it back into the baby’s mouth.
 Spanish people are not fussy about most things.